Refined invariants of finite-dimensional Jacobi algebras: Cohomological noncommutative Donaldson--Thomas theory

 \end{proposition} We have used $\wt$ to denote the usual weight polynomial for (non-monodromic) mixed Hodge structures. \begin{proof} Since $\mathcal{L}$ is assumed graded-polarizable, as a mixed Hodge module on $\AA^1$, the decomposition of $\mathcal{P}$ according to eigenvalues (which are themselves roots of unity) is due to Borel, see \cite{Sch73} --- this decomposition is induced by the decomposition demonstrated there of $\mathcal{G}=G(\mathcal{L})$ according to generalized eigenvalues of the monodromy transformation.
 By additivity (\ref{wtadd}) it is then enough to prove the statement for pure Hodge modules $j_!\mathcal{G}$, with $\mathcal{G}$ a simple polarized variation of Hodge structure on $\mathbb{C}^*$ for which the monodromy of $\mathcal{G}$ either does not have 1 as an eigenvalue, or is the identity.
 In the first case $j_!\mathcal{G}\cong j_*\mathcal{G}$ is a pure intersection complex, and simple in $\MMHS$, and the statement follows.
 In the second case we instead have $j_!\mathcal{G}\cong (0\hookrightarrow \mathbb{A}^1)_*\mathcal{G}_x[-1]$ in $\MMHS$, where $\mathcal{G}_x$ is the fibre of $\mathcal{G}$ at any point $x\in\mathbb{C}^*$ --- this accounts for the shift of weights. \end{proof} \begin{remark} Let $\mathcal{L}$ be a cohomologically graded mixed Hodge structure.
 Then Proposition \ref{mSprop} implies that $\wtm(\iota(\mathcal{L}),q^{1/2})=\wt(\mathcal{L},q^{1/2})$. \end{remark}

-If Conjecture \ref{purityQ} is true, then Theorem \ref{Thm2} implies that the Serre polynomials of the $r$th refined BPS/GV invariants of flopping curves are equal to $n_{C,r}$, considered as constant polynomials.
+If Conjecture \ref{purityQ} is true, then Theorem \ref{ThmA} implies that the Serre polynomials of the $r$th refined BPS/Gopakumar--Vafa invariants of flopping curves are equal to $n_{C,r}$, considered as constant polynomials.
 As such, they are conjectured to hold no new information above the classical invariants.
-So we should consider a more refined realization of monodromic mixed Hodge structures called the Hodge spectrum.
+As such, we consider a more refined realization of monodromic mixed Hodge structures called the Hodge spectrum.
 For $\mathcal{L}$ a cohomologically graded MMHS with quasi-unipotent monodromy, with all generalized eigenvalues $d$th roots of unity, as in \cite[Sec.4.3]{KS} we define $\mathcal{P}$ as in Proposition \ref{mSprop}, and set

 The numbers $\{0,\ldots, d-1\}$ in the superscripts keep track of the character of the action of $\mu_d$, the $d$th roots of unity, and so a generalized eigenvalue of the quasi-unipotent monodromy action.
 We have tensored with $\CC$ so that this decomposition into generalised eigenspaces makes sense.
 Note that the exponents of this polynomial are rational, but we still have $\wth(\mathcal{L},q^{1/2},q^{1/2})=\wtm(\mathcal{L},q^{1/2})$, by Proposition \ref{mSprop}.